kvarak/dnd/docs/_Classes/warlock.md

 | 8 | Your eyes are acid green with purple flecks.

 ### Amorphous Step
-Starting at 1st level, your form becomes more flexible and fluid.
+Your form becomes more flexible and fluid.
 You can move through a space as narrow as a foot wide without squeezing, and you have resistance to falling damage.

 ### Recovered Memories
-Also at 1st level, you learn to dissolve the bodies of the dead and learn from their lives.
+You learn to dissolve the bodies of the dead and learn from their lives.
 As an ***action*** while standing adjacent to a corpse, you can produce an iridescent acid that consumes the corpse over the course of 1 minute.
 Once the process has finished, you can reabsorb the acid to access the creature’s memories.
 You gain information about the creature’s last 48 hours alive and the most important memories from their final year of life.

 Once you use this feature, you can’t use it again until you finish a long rest.

 ### Side Splitting
-At 6th level, your body becomes somewhat... slimy.
+Your body becomes somewhat... slimy.
 Whenever you suffer damage, you can use your ***reaction*** to divide into a Medium swarm of Tiny oozes, gaining resistance to damage from the attack.

 Your hit points remain the same, and you function as a single unified swarm that occupies the same space as a Medium creature.
 While in this state, you can’t take actions other than the Dash action, your movement speed is halved, you gain resistance to bludgeoning, piercing, and slashing damage, you gain immunity to acid and poison damage, you don’t provoke opportunity attacks, and you can move through any space as narrow as 1 inch without squeezing.
 You can return to your normal form at will without using an action, provided there is room to do so.

 Once you use this feature, you can’t use it again until you finish a long rest.
 Starting at 10th level, you can use this feature at will as an ***action***.
 Using this feature as a reaction is still limited to once per long rest.

 ### Acidic Body
-Starting at 10th level, you are able to absorb some of the impact from physical blows and acid due to your acidic, gelatinous nature.
+You are able to absorb some of the impact from physical blows and acid due to your acidic, gelatinous nature.
 You gain resistance to acid damage and nonmagical bludgeoning damage.

 Additionally, whenever a creature starts its turn in a grapple with you, you can choose to have it take 2d8 acid damage.

 ### Cellular Division
-Starting at 14th level, when you are hit by an attack you can choose to split your form in two.
+When you are hit by an attack you can choose to split your form in two.
 The two resulting forms are considered a size smaller than your normal size and each have hit points equal to half your amount when you spilt.
 On each of your turns, you can choose to use your movement and action with either one of the two forms, but not both.

 After 1 minute, if the two forms move more than 60 feet from each other, or until one of the forms drops to 0 hit points, the two forms merge back into your normal self with your hit points equal to the current hit points of the two individual forms added together.